barthskywalker/Casperjs-instal-for-Ubuntu/README.md

 If you are running Ubuntu :

-- There following Bash script will install casper for you [casper_installer.sh](https://github.com/barthskywalker/Ubuntu-install-for-Casperjs/blob/master/install_casperjs.sh)
+- The following Bash script will install casper for you [casper_installer.sh](https://github.com/barthskywalker/Ubuntu-install-for-Casperjs/blob/master/install_casperjs.sh)
 - Download it and run it as superuser

 ### What the script does: